A Pioneer In 'Flat-Fee Primary Care' Had To Close Its Clinics. What Went Wrong?

 But some who analyze the use of health care are concerned that the approach encourages the "worried well" to get more care than they need.
 They describe unlimited primary care as a blunt instrument that doesn't necessarily improve the odds that patients will get evidence-based services that improve their health.
 Others argue it's important to find a way to provide cost-effective primary care within the health insurance context, not outside it.

 Qliance, founded in 2007, was an early leader in this type of care.
 With startup funding from high-profile investors Jeff Bezos and Michael Dell, the company was serving 35,000 patients at several clinics in the Seattle area by 2015.
-Those patients included individuals, workers at large companies like Expedia and Comcast and also Medicaid patients through a contract with the state's Medicaid insurer.
+Those patients included individuals, workers at large companies like Expedia and Comcast, and Medicaid patients through a contract with the state's Medicaid insurer.

 In a 2015 press release, Qliance said medical claims for its patients were 20 percent lower than those of other patients because, among other things, Qliance members went to the emergency room less often, were hospitalized less frequently and saw fewer specialists.

 By early 2017, though, Qliance was faltering.
 The company had lost some of the big employers, and its patient base had shrunk to 13,000.
-Last week it closed the last of its private clinics, though it's CEO, Dr. Erika Bliss, will continue to operate one site that provides occupational health services for Seattle firefighters.
+Last week, it closed the last of its private clinics, though its CEO, Dr. Erika Bliss, will continue to operate one site that provides occupational health services for Seattle firefighters.

-In general, Bliss says, the market is reluctant to pay what's required for primary care to flourish.
+In general, Bliss says, the market is reluctant to pay what is required for primary care to flourish.
 In some cases, she says, payers were resistant to rewarding Qliance even when it exceeded its targets for quality and savings.

 "The bottom line is it's not for free," Bliss says.